 Where will the observation beds be located on the Albert Lea campus?

-There will be four observation beds available on the Albert Lea campus located within close proximity of the Emergency Department.
-The four beds will be in a private area where family will be allowed to be with their loved one as needed prior to being discharged home or admitted to the hospital if needed.
+There are four observation beds available on the Albert Lea campus located within close proximity of the Emergency Department in a private area.

 How will the observation beds area be staffed?

 The care to our patients will be provided by highly skilled staff such as providers, nurses, and other allied health staff.
 On observation status, the seriousness of your illness or condition is reviewed while you continue to receive care in the Emergency Department or the hospital setting.
 The care team will continue to evaluate your status while you are at the medical center and will decide whether you need to stay in observation care until you leave the medical center (less than 24 hours), or if your status needs to change to being an inpatient (admitted to the hospital).

 How will the patient be billed if they are in observation status vs. being admitted to the hospital?

 Billing will vary depending upon each patient’s specific medical condition/illness, and the patient’s insurance coverage.
 We recommend that you contact your insurance carrier directly to confirm your coverage when placed in Observation status.
 To better understand observation care or your status, contact:

 - Your insurance provider.